 - Click on the pin icon push_pin.

-To unpin the log entry, click the pin icon again.
+To unpin a log entry, click the pin icon again.

 Click on the down arrow arrow_drop_down next to the pinned log to expand the pin menu.